For reasons unknown to reason, Sami is the name of the two guides who pick us up from Merihovi and guide us to board the Sampo icebreaker.

 “They know that the “Sampo” is 76 meters long but weighs three times as much as a passenger ship of the same size.
 Why?
 Because to break the ice it has to be a lot heavier.

-Right around the time of construction, apart from receiving a hyper-reinforced hull, 100 tons of water were added to allow it to do its job.
-Funny isn't it?”
+Right at the time of construction, in addition to receiving a hyper-reinforced hull, 100 tons of water were added to allow it to do its work.
+Funny isn’t it?”